What is Advil and How Much Ibuprofen is Too Much?

 If I miss a dose of my medication, can I just take two the next day?

 No. Doubling up on medication can cause serious side effects.
-The consequences of missing one dose varies depending on the medication.
+The consequences of missing one dose varies depending on the drug.
 Drugs prescribed to manage epilepsy or diabetes, for example, may result in a more serious outcome when missed.

 Yes.
 If you feel like you’re not getting enough of a certain vitamin or other nutrient through your diet, it’s natural to reach for a supplement.
 However, any time you take a vitamin or other nutrient in pill form, it’s possible to take too much.

 There are two kinds of vitamins: those that are water-soluble and those that are fat-soluble.
 Water-soluble vitamins aren’t generally stored in our bodies, so we need to get them from our diets and supplements.
-These are less likely to cause issues unless they’re taken in megadoses.
+These are less likely to cause issues unless they’re taken in huge doses.
 There are 9 water-soluble vitamins:

 - Vitamin C